 “I am able to offer a unique perspective as a mother with a son on the autism spectrum.
 I can relate with the hardships and triumphs that parents of special needs individuals go through on a daily basis.”

-About Marjorie
+About Catherine

 Sheila Rzeczkowski